fdasabino/art-shop-p5/README.md

 |     Email Host User      |   EMAIL_HOST_USER    |
 |    Default From Email    |  DEFAULT_FROM_EMAIL  |
 |   App Password(Google)   |   EMAIL_HOST_PASS    |

-- Create a file called env.py, in your root directory and add the following variables listed above to your file.
-  Once you have downloaded the Code to you machine you can follow the steps below on deployment to heroku which include instructions on how to set up the environment variables

 ## Deployment to Heroku